Course review – 04-10-2022

 Many of the topics in this section will constitute extensive essays which will take time to research effectively to satisfy TTS academic standards.

-it is also important that you undergo some clinical experience.
-Where convenient students are always welcome at their mentor’s clinical practice in UK.
-Where distances are great and visits to UK are problematic, students are advised to gain some visual experiences from a local dermatology department.
+it is also important to undergo some clinical experience.
+Where convenient candidates are welcome at their mentor’s clinical practice in UK.
+Where distances are great and visits to UK are problematic, candidates are advised to gain some visual experiences from a local dermatology department.

-As some of the conditions listed herein are rare, it is unlikely that students will see live examples of them during practical sessions.
-The recommendation is therefore that the student collects an extensive photographic library from which to become acquainted with the visual symptoms of all conditions/diseases.
+As many of the conditions listed herein are rare, it is unlikely that candidates will see live examples of them during infrequent practical sessions.
+The recommendation is therefore that the candidate collects an extensive photographic library from which to become acquainted with the visual symptoms of all conditions/diseases.
 Illustrated dermatology textbooks are therefore recommended.

 Topics suffixed with a star * indicate that essays will generally be short.
 In these circumstances three such topics may be submitted as one essay.

 1. The Skin.
 This work will include a detailed explanation of its structure and function but will exclude any detailed description of the pilo-sebaceous follicle, nails and hair/skin diseases/deformities, which will each be the focus of future individual assignments Dermatologists are excluded from this essay.

 2. The Hair.
 This extensive work will include a detailed morphology from conception, in-depth accounts of hair type (Afroid, Caucasoid Mongoloid) physical / chemical structure, development, growth cycles (anagen, catagen, telogen and exogen) and follicular re-genesis, post puberty development, pigmentation, genetic factors, natural curl, density and other specific characteristics but exclude diseases which will each be the focus of future individual assignments.
 It is inevitable that some material included herein will be presented in other essays.

 3. The Nails – include a detailed account of physical structure, growth cycles.
 Mention pigmentation and diseases (with photographs were possible).